dimforge/nalgebra/README.md

     let _ = v * 2.0; // vector-scalar multiplication.
 }
 ```

-* Almost one trait per functionality: useful for generic programming.

 ## Compilation
 You will need the last rust compiler from the master branch.